Alkaline Fuel Cell Power Corp. Announces Grant of Restricted Share Units and Corporate Update

-TORONTO, March 24, 2023 (GLOBE NEWSWIRE) -- Alkaline Fuel Cell Power Corp.
-PWWR ALKFF (Frankfurt: 77R, WKN: A3CTYF) ("PWWR" or the "Company"), a diversified investment platform developing affordable, renewable, and reliable energy assets and cleantech, is pleased to announce that the Company has granted an aggregate of 15,918,298 restricted share unit ("RSUs") to certain arm's length consultants (each, a "Consultant") of the Company.
+/EIN News/ -- TORONTO, March 24, 2023 (GLOBE NEWSWIRE) -- Alkaline Fuel Cell Power Corp.
+(NEO: PWWR) (OTCQB:ALKFF) (Frankfurt: 77R, WKN: A3CTYF) (“PWWR” or the “Company”), a diversified investment platform developing affordable, renewable, and reliable energy assets and cleantech, is pleased to announce that the Company has granted an aggregate of 15,918,298 restricted share unit (“RSUs”) to certain arm’s length consultants (each, a “Consultant”) of the Company.

 The RSUs will vest in accordance with the terms of each Consultant’s RSU agreement and in accordance with the Company’s 2021 RSU Plan.
 Upon vesting, each RSU will entitle the holder thereof to receive one common share in the capital of the Company.